Anton I, Prince Esterházy

-Anton (Antal), Prince Esterházy de Galántha (11 April 1738 – 22 January 1794) was a prince of Hungary, a member of the wealthy Esterházy family.
+Anton (Antal), Prince Esterházy de Galántha (11 April 1738 – 22 January 1794) was a hungarian prince, a member of the wealthy Esterházy family.
 He is primarily known for his patronage on composer Joseph Haydn.

 Life

 At the time of Anton's birth his father Nikolaus Esterházy bore the title Graf (Count) Esterházy de Galántha.
 Nikolaus was a successful general and lieutenant field marshal in Austrian service who would later achieve distinction at the Battle of Kolín (1757) in the Seven Years' War leading his cavalry in a battle-winning charge.
 When Nikolaus's brother died without heirs, Nikolaus acquired the family patrimony, becoming the fifth prince in the Esterházy line.

 As such, he inherited considerable wealth, with which he built the magnificent palace of Esterháza in Hungary and patronized the arts.
 In particular he paid an entire orchestra, later a full-scale opera company, both directed by the composer Joseph Haydn.
 Anton's mother, Marie Elisabeth, was the daughter of Ferdinand Ungnadin, Reichsgraf (Imperial Count) von Weissenwolf.

 Prince Paul's wife, Maria Theresia, Countess Erdödy de Monyorokerek et Monoszlo.

 On 13 January 1763 Anton married Maria Theresia, Gräfin (Countess) Erdödy de Monyorokerek et Monoszlo (1745-1782) in Vienna.
 They had four children: Nikolaus (who succeeded him as prince), Anton (who died of wounds from the Austro-Turkish War (1787-1791)), Therese, and Leopoldine.
 Maria Theresa died in 1782.
 Anton married his second wife 9 July 1785 in Vienna: she was Maria Anna, Gräfin von Hohenfeld (1768-1848).